-- Target Identification and Validation-We use genomic screens, and a suite of epi-genome sequencing and computational tools, including aspects of artificial intelligence and machine learning, to characterize, identify, and validate targets within the chromatin regulatory system.
+• Target Identification and Validation-We use genomic screens, and a suite of epi-genome sequencing and computational tools, including aspects of artificial intelligence and machine learning, to characterize, identify, and validate targets within the chromatin regulatory system.
 Our epi-genome sequencing tools allow us to understand the mechanisms of how our drugs are modifying the chromatin structure.
-Our platform allows for the identification of genetically determined dependencies associated with the chromatin regulatory system. - Production of Chromatin Regulatory System Components at Scale and Proprietary Assays-We have built unique capabilities to purify and synthesize chromatin remodeling complexes, transcription factors, helicases, and other chromatin related factors.
+Our platform allows for the identification of genetically determined dependencies associated with the chromatin regulatory system.

+- Production of Chromatin Regulatory System Components at Scale and Proprietary Assays-We have built unique capabilities to purify and synthesize chromatin remodeling complexes, transcription factors, helicases, and other chromatin related factors.
 These capabilities allow us to study the chromatin regulatory system at scale and in a context that, to our knowledge, is unavailable to others, and yields unique insights that are critical to systematically drugging this system. - Discovery and Optimization of Chemical Matter-We perform proprietary high throughput screens that leverage our ability to produce the chromatin regulatory system components at scale.
 For example, we are able to screen for inhibitors of chromatin regulatory system component activity, for binders that we can turn into protein degraders, and for disruptors of transcription factor-chromatin remodeling complex interactions.
-Once we identify hits from our screens, we use our unique suite of assays involving the relevant component of the chromatin regulatory system to characterize, validate, and optimize our chemical matter. - Targeted Protein Degradation-We have built extensive targeted protein degrader capabilities encompassing proprietary chemistry, highthroughput cellular screening capabilities, mechanistic assays to triage and rank compounds against multiple parameters, and ternary complex formation understanding through both biophysical structural determination and computational modeling.
+Once we identify hits from our screens, we use our unique suite of assays involving the relevant component of the chromatin regulatory system to characterize, validate, and optimize our chemical matter. - Targeted Protein Degradation-We have built extensive targeted protein degrader capabilities encompassing proprietary chemistry, highthroughput cellular screening capabilities, mechanistic assays to triage and rank compounds against multiple parameters including kinetics of degradation, and ternary complex formation understanding through both biophysical structural determination and computational modeling.
 We develop both heterobifunctional degraders and non-cereblon based molecular glues that serve to bridge an interaction between an E3 ligase and target protein of interest.
-This induced proximity results in driving the target protein of interest for degradation via the ubiquitin-proteasome pathway.
-A demonstrated strength of our platform is leveraging degradation to enable selectivity which we have done now for several programs including BRD9, BRM, CBP, and EP300. - Translation to Clinic and Identification of Biomarkers-Early in the drug discovery process, we use various genome and epi-genome analyses to understand the mechanism of the genetic dependency of the disease on the chromatin regulatory system.
+This induced proximity results in driving the target protein of interest for degradation via the ubiquitinproteasome pathway.
+A demonstrated strength of our platform is leveraging degradation to enable selectivity which we have done now for several programs including BRM, CBP, and EP300.
+We have developed capabilities with long-acting formulation of our protein degraders which we believe has the potential to enable enhanced convenience and route of administration. - Translation to Clinic and Identification of Biomarkers-Early in the drug discovery process, we use various genome and epi-genome analyses to understand the mechanism of the genetic dependency of the disease on the chromatin regulatory system.
 Our understanding of the mechanism of the dependency enables us to identify biomarkers for patient identification and treatment.
 We seek to enrich our clinical studies with the genetically relevant patient populations that are most likely to benefit from treatment.